 A look into the life sciences sector and its relevance within the real estate sector.
 How Covid-19 has increased demand for this type of space.
-Landlords reaction.
-The shape of the UK life sciences real estate sector.
+Landlords reaction and the shape of the UK life sciences real estate sector.

 The life sciences industry can be defined as the application of biology, medicine and technology that deals with living organisms.
 This includes biotechnology, drug discovery, pharmaceuticals, medical devices and genetics.
 Over the past 5 years, the sector has experienced increasing growth, whether through advancement in modern medicine, an ageing population or a growing demand for improvements to the quality of life.
 Some of the major developments include genomics, gene editing and cell & gene therapy.
 In 2020, the world has been hit by a global pandemic.
 Since then, advancements within the sector have only accelerated with a focus on containing the Covid-19 virus, finding a cure and researching how to avoid further pandemics.
 Current demand within the sector includes PPE, test kits, R&D therapy, ventilators and investments across the globe to find a vaccine.
 As a result, the life sciences sector has seen global attention and investment rise further.